Do you need escape room questions and answers? Whether you are a student who’s stuck or a teacher who needs more info, this post is for you!

 Do I have to test the game first?

 I strongly recommend you do.
 This will help you anticipate what your students may find tricky.
-You can even play the first game of the Burnbridge Series for FREE to get a better feel for how my escape rooms work before you commit to a purchase 🙂
+You can even sample the first chapters of Burnbridge AND Terminus to get a better feel for how my escape rooms work before you commit to a purchase 🙂

 How can I make your escape rooms more challenging?